 3. Pet Naturals Skin and Coat Chews

-Pet Naturals Skin and Coat Chews combine salmon oil, vitamin E, and flax oil in a tasty, easy-to-serve treat.
-This option is ideal for pet owners who want to support their dog's skin and coat health as part of their daily routine, especially for dogs that dislike topical treatments.
+Pet Naturals Skin and Coat Chews are a practical choice for owners who want to support their dog’s skin health without dealing with oils or sprays.
+They’re especially suitable for dogs that resist topical treatments.

 - No artificial ingredients